mharen/mharen.github.io/_posts/2007/2007-07-04-new-bit-random-letters.md

 I open this new bit with this letter to Google, which I will mail out (on actual paper, in an actual envelope) tomorrow:

-<blockquote>July 4, 2007
+July 4, 2007

 Google Inc.
 1600 Amphitheatre Parkway
 Mountain View, CA 94043

 Dear Google,